kalyand14/DevOps/Jenkins.md

 ### 11 Jun 2022 -

 1. Create Jenkins Master(EC2) - Slave(EC2) configuration
-2. No jobs should be execture in Master.
-No. of Executers should be '0'
+2. No jobs should be executed in Master.
+Set No. of Executers in master as '0'
 3. Run pipeline jobs using Dynamic docker agent in the slave - Git: https://github.com/darinpope/jenkins-example-docker.git

 #### Jenkins Master  - Steps involved in it